 For new e-prescribers in MD HQ (or anyone who completed eRx registration in MD HQ before Feb.
 2018 and wants to add on the ability to prescribe controlled substances): before you can send prescriptions electronically via the Surescripts e-prescribing network in MD HQ, you must undergo an identity verification and registration process.

 Note: at this time, e-prescribing in MD HQ does not currently allow for e-prescribing of compounded medications.
-We plan to add this functionality in the future but, due to DEA regulations, delegation of controlled substances prescribing authority will continue to be prohibited.

 - Verify your User Information in the EMR - verify that your name, NPI number, and DEA number are correct in your User profile (under Admin > Manage > Users), and make sure you have an valid prescriber suffix in your profile.

 - ID Proofing - basic identity verification is required for all e-prescribing and takes ~5 minutes to complete.

 - EPCS Token Registration - for controlled substances prescribing, you must take an additional step of obtaining your EPCS token; this takes ~15 minutes to complete.

 - EPCS Permissions Set Up - for controlled substances prescribing only.